Ritik11131/kimbal-meter-data/RAILWAY_DEPLOYMENT.md

 3. ✅ Ensure PEM key has proper permissions (script handles this)
 4. ✅ Check Railway logs for SSH connection errors

-### Issue: "Database connection timeout"
+### Issue: "Database connection timeout" or "SequelizeConnectionRefusedError"

 **Solutions:**
-1. ✅ Verify SSH tunnel service is running
+1. ✅ Verify SSH tunnel service is running (check logs for "✅ SSH tunnel is active")
-2. ✅ Check `DB_HOST=localhost` and `DB_PORT=55432`
+2. ✅ Check `DB_HOST=localhost` and `DB_PORT=55432` in environment variables
+3. ✅ The app now has automatic retry logic (5 retries with 5-second delays)
-3. ✅ Ensure tunnel service started before backend service
+4. ✅ Check Railway logs to see if tunnel started successfully
-4. ✅ Add startup delay: `sleep 10` before starting backend
+5. ✅ Verify the tunnel port is listening: The script checks for port 55432 before starting the app
+6. ✅ Ensure `SSH_KEY`, `SSH_HOST`, and `SSH_USER` are all set correctly

 ### Issue: "Permission denied (publickey)"